Skip to main content

 Tried: Passing the RIP value from dmesg or /var/log/syslog directly to cyclic_find without byte-swapping

-On x86-64 the crash address displayed in dmesg or by the kernel is in little-endian order, but cyclic_find expects the raw 8-byte value as a Python integer.
-If you copy the hex string and pass it without converting it to an int (e.g. omitting int(..., 16)), cyclic_find receives a string and raises a TypeError or returns the wrong offset.
+The crash address the kernel reports is little-endian, but cyclic_find wants the raw 8-byte value as a Python integer.
+Copy the hex string and pass it without int(..., 16) and cyclic_find gets a string, raising a TypeError or returning the wrong offset.

 Tried: Using a pattern shorter than the buffer and assuming the first crash gives the exact offset

-If the pattern is shorter than the distance to the return address the program crashes from a read or write fault before reaching RIP, not from a corrupted return address.
-You need a pattern long enough to reach past offset 120, so generating at least 200 bytes ensures the return address slot is actually overwritten with a unique cyclic subsequence.
+If the pattern is shorter than the distance to the return address, the program faults on a read or write before it ever reaches RIP, so the crash tells you nothing.
+The pattern has to reach past offset 120, and 200 bytes ensures the return address slot really is overwritten with a unique subsequence.

 Learn more